 The construction job on this site was massive, so it took a long time.
 When I went by the historic building three years later, in June, 2015, it was still empty and propped up on wood.

-↑ September, 2012 - I can't help but note that the nice looking old building to the left of it is no longer there.
-I guess it wasn't protected by the Heritage Properties Act. ↑
+↑ September, 2012 – That the nice looking old building to the left of it had a sold sign when I took this photo but today it is no longer there.
+I guess it wasn’t protected by the Heritage Properties Act. ↑

 Since one of the doors was open in the above photos, I assume they were were working on the interior of La Carnita at that point.
 The restaurant opened a few months later in September 2015.